 Risk, by definition, involves uncertainty.
 There is a broad scope of potential shocks for organisations in the digital era.

 According to the WEF, the average time companies spend in the S&P 500 index has already decreased from around 60 years in the 1950s to just 12 years today.
 While this paints a bleak picture, There is an opportunity hidden in there.

 Risk management can no longer be focused on only prevention.
-Response and anticipation are the areas that need focus and proper risk management software can empower organizations that see this as a corporate imperative.
+Response and anticipation are the areas that need focus and proper risk management software can empower organisations that see this as a corporate imperative.

 Transforming GRC Engagement & Interactions